 The upward flow of communication allows the employees to provide feedback to their superiors.
 This way, the managers can easily understand their requirements.

 Moreover, they can gauge the performance of the employees via daily, weekly or monthly reports passed on to them.
-As a result, this creates scope for improvements.
+This is one of the crucial merits of upward communication as this creates scope for improvements.

 2) Employees’ Grievances